juliajamileg/huskyci-site/docs/guides/integrating-with-sonar.md

       - huskyCI # Is the folder in which sonarqube.json is generated and should be available for others stages.
 ```

-The final `.gitlab-ci.yaml` configuration to have both huskyCI and SonarQube run is the following:
+The final `.gitlab-ci.yaml` configuration to have both HuskyCI and SonarQube run is the following:

 ```yml
 stages: